-Protected characteristics groups from the Equality Act 2010 What do you know 9 ?
-Summary of data about your service-users and/or staff 11th March 2013 which What do people tell you 10 ?
-Summary of service-user and/or staff feedback People with multiple and What does this mean 11 ?
-Impacts identified from data and feedback (actual and potential) What can you do 12?
-All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations service model showed that 6 out of 307 (2%) residents had previously been in the armed forces.
-Health: The Brighton & Hove Homeless Health Audit 2013 reported that 72% of rough sleepers reported needs around alcohol use and 47% of rough sleepers reported needs around drug use The Brighton & Hove Better Care Plan has highlighted that many people faced multiple disadvantages, including mental and physical health issues, drug and alcohol misuse and experience of violence and abuse while sleeping rough.
-Health service reports high levels of service need caused by rough sleeping.
-There is a waiting list for the city's hostel beds and mental health hostel beds complex needs need more options, rather than just being kept alive Need a multi disciplinary team Training in understanding people with multiple complex needs The needs of carers and cared for people or people with pts need to be considered People with complex needs will require more tailored support Allow flexibility for those with complex needs when making nominations to supported accommodation Develop integrated joint assessments and support planning across housing, care and health Implement a scheme to target those entrenched / complex rough sleepers based on bespoke responses to individual needs through a multi agency response Provide each person with their own Multi-Agency Plan that will outline who is responsible for coordinating their care, which services are working with them and the support available.

-Protected characteristics groups from the Equality Act 2010 What do you know 9 ?
-Summary of data about your service-users and/or staff What do people tell you 10 ?
-Summary of service-user and/or staff feedback What does this mean 11 ?
-Impacts identified from data and feedback (actual and potential) What can you do 12 ?
-All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations Cumulative impact 24 People rough sleeping have complex needs which can only be met through multi-agency working There is not a 'one size fits all' approach as street community not one group with the same needs or wants The street community issue is wider than homelessness Reducing services in any of the identified areas will impact on other services Police, prisons and health service already report high levels of service need caused by rough sleeping Ensure all services work together element effective solutions to reduce the number of people sleeping rough to zero Assessment of overall in npacts and any further rec ommendations 25 All The budget for Housing Related Support and Better Care linked to rough sleeping services was £4.8m for 2015/16 The Community and Voluntary Sector is estimated to contribute many more millions from other funding sources and in-kind support such More quality accommodation across the different types - emergency, supported, move-on Extend the use of the severe weather shelter Joint working across all the different agencies No information on some homeless people and how to engage with them Lack of funding will impact on resources and therefore impact on the lives of people sleeping rough Lack of affordable More research See actions above
+Protected characteristics groups from the Equality Act 2010 What do you know ?
+Summary of data about your service-users and/or staff public.
+What do people tell you ?
+Summary of service-user and/or staff feedback What does this mean ?
+Impacts identified from data and feedback (actual and potential) What can you do?
+All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations Other relevant groups Armed Forces: There is no evidence to suggest there is a local issue with rough sleeping amongst former armed forces personnel.
+The Rough Sleeping & Single Homeless Needs Assessment 2013 recorded a snapshot of hostel residents on the 11th March 2013 which showed that 6 out of 307 (2%) residents had previously been in the armed forces.
+Health: The Brighton & Hove Homeless Health Audit 2013 reported that 72% of rough sleepers reported needs around alcohol use and 47% of rough sleepers reported needs around drug use The Brighton & Hove Better Care Plan has highlighted that many people faced multiple Armed Forces: A request was received to make sure Armed Forces support groups are linked to the new strategy Health: Issues about drug use in hostels - not safe places People with multiple and complex needs need more options, rather than just being kept alive Need a multi disciplinary team Training in understanding people with multiple complex needs Armed Forces: Maintaining strategic links will enable them to respond rapidly when the need arises Health: Pressure on services with those services unable to meet the need expediently People with complex needs will require more tailored support Armed Forces: Service commissioners are linked with the Sussex Armed Forces Network should a need for targeted work be required in future.
+Health: Ensure substance misuse services are aligned with the new service model Allow flexibility for those with complex needs when making nominations to supported accommodation Develop integrated joint assessments and support planning across housing, care and health Implement a scheme to target those entrenched / complex rough sleepers based on bespoke responses to individual m hu al e: au rc rc se rc a hu disadvantages, including nental and physical nealth issues, drug and alcohol misuse and experience of violence and abuse while sleeping ough.
+Health service eports high levels of service need caused by ough sleeping.
+There is a waiting list for the city's nostel beds and mental nealth hostel beds discrimination, and • foster good relations needs through a multi agency response Provide each person with their own Multi-Agency Plan that will outline who is responsible for co- ordinating their care, which services are working with them and the support available.
+Cumulative impact People rough sleeping have complex needs which can only be met hrough multi-agency working There is not a 'one size fits all' approach as street community not one group with the same needs or wants The street community issue is wider than homelessness Reducing services in any of the identified areas will impact on other services Police, prisons and health service already report high levels of service need caused by rough sleeping Ensure all services work together element effective solutions to reduce the number of people sleeping rough to zero